RobbyTi/gpower_study/README.md

 - This folder contains all tables from the manuscript in .csv files.

 # How to run the analysis code
 - The analysis code was written in RMarkdown.
 The dependencies necessary to run the code are provided in the Dockerfile.
-The easiest way to re-run the code is by clicking "Reproducible Run" in this manuscript's reproducible container on Code Ocean (LINK TO BE INSERTED).
+The easiest way to re-run the code is by clicking "Reproducible Run" in this manuscript's reproducible container on Code Ocean (https://doi.org/10.24433/CO.4349082.v1).
 Alternatively, R can be downloaded from www.r-project.org/